Please note, this post may contain affiliate links. Visit Devine Fairytale’s Disclosure Policy for more details.

 - Sail and Snorkel at the Na Pali Coast on Kauai

-- Visit Volcanos National Park on the Big Island
+- Volcanos National Park on the Big Island

 - Attend a Luau on any island